genmon/aboutfeeds/index.md

-Use feeds to **subscribe** to websites and get the **latest content in one place.**

-**Feeds put you in control.** It's like subscribing to a podcast, or following a company on Facebook.
-You don't need to pay or hand over your email address.
-And you get the latest content without having to visit lots of sites, and without cluttering up your inbox.
-Had enough?
-Unsubscribe from the feed.

-You just need a special app called a **newsreader.**

-**This site explains how to get started.**

 # 1. What is a feed? (a.k.a.
 RSS)

 A feed is also known as a _"web feed"_ and the technical term (which you'll see a lot) is _"RSS feed."_ A feed contains the latest content in a form that your **newsreader app** understands.
 (Your newsreader checks the feed automatically, every few hours.)